 An understanding of the etiology, pathophysiology, diagnosis, and treatments of disease is fundamental to the development of a complete osteopathic primary care physician.
 Therefore, the basic or preclinical as well as the clinical science components of the ACOM Course/Systems Curricula are organized into Integrated Basic Science Courses and Organ Systems.
-The Courses and Organ Systems are presented to and integrated for the student in classroom, TBL and/or small group instruction/discussion, and independent study.
+The Courses and Organ Systems are presented to and integrated for the student in classroom, laboratory, TBL and/or small group instruction/discussion, and independent study.

-ACOM entrusts its various clinical training sites, Medical Education Directors, and Supervising Physician Preceptors to train students for excellence in clinical practice.
-The preceptors and clinical training sites implement the curriculum in a manner that balances the learning needs of the students and the educational resources available at the site.
-To enhance learning, preceptors and sites are encouraged to use a variety of teaching techniques, including observation, monitored participation, video and audio recordings, computers, readings, individual discussions, and presentations by students, faculty, and others.
+ACOM partners with its various clinical training sites, Medical Education Directors, and Supervising Physician Preceptors to train students for excellence in clinical practice.
+Under the leadership of ACOM, the preceptors and clinical training sites implement the curriculum to balance the students' learning needs and the educational resources available at the site.
+To enhance learning, preceptors and sites are encouraged to use a variety of teaching methods and innovations, including observation, monitored participation, video and audio recordings, technology, readings, individual discussions, and presentations by students, faculty, and others.
 Specific curricular expectations are outlined in the syllabus for each of the required clerkship rotations.

-The clinical curricula consists of clinic, hospital, and office-based training.
-All faculty are approved by ACOM based on interest and dedication to teaching, as well as a credentialing process including evaluation of the Curricula Vitae (CV), recommendation by appropriate Medical Education Director, and medical license checks.
-The clinical curricula reflects the mission of the college through planning and evaluation in the Academic Planning and Evaluation Committee for Curriculum (APECC), the Curriculum Committee, and the input and review of the Dean's Cabinet.
+The clinical curricula consist of clinic, hospital, and office-based training.
+All clinical faculty are approved by ACOM based on interest and dedication to teaching, as well as a credentialing process including evaluation of the Curriculum Vitae (CV), recommendation by appropriate Medical Education Director, board certification or board eligibility, and medical license verifications.
+The pre-clinical and clinical curriculum reflects the mission of the college through planning and evaluation by the Curriculum Committee and the input and review of the Dean's Cabinet.

-Entry into any OMS-III level course requires the successful completion of all OMS-II level courses and COMLEX 1.
+Entry into any OMS-III level course requires the successful completion of all OMS-II level courses and COMLEX-USA Level 1.
 The core experience within the site will consist of the following REQUIRED clerkship rotations: one month of Behavioral Medicine, two months of Internal Medicine, one month of General Surgery, one month of Obstetrics/Gynecology, one month of Pediatrics, one month of Family Medicine, and one month in the ACOM Rural Health Clinic.
 One third year clerkship rotation must be imbedded within a residency program.
+A minimum of one required third-year clinical clerkship must be completed under the supervision of an osteopathic physician and more than one of the required third year clinical clerkship experiences must include an inpatient component.
 The remainder of the year is designated for electives.
-During the first ten rotation periods, concurrent with required core and elective clerkship rotations, students will participate in Pathway to Residency didactic activities.
+During the first ten rotation periods, embedded in the required core and elective clerkship rotations, students will participate in Pathway to Residency didactic activities.
 The Core Site Coordinator will contact the student before core clerkship rotations begin regarding student expectations, housing, orientation activities, and other pertinent information.
 Students must complete core clerkship rotations in Periods 1 and 2 of their OMS-III year.
 Students are encouraged, but not required, to complete most of their core clerkship rotations during the Fall Term of their OMS-III year.